0 item(s) | View Cart

 Flush/Pump freshwater antifreeze thru:

-• Freshwater lines using water pressure pump - open all faucets and check both the hot and cold sides.
+• Freshwater lines using water pressure pump.
+Open all faucets and check both the hot and cold sides.

 • Icebox/cooler drain hand pump.